 For over 60 years, Four Square has welcomed babies born on July 4.
 The gifts have varied over the years, with a mother in 1961 given a new washing machine (a very generous gift in an era of cloth nappies!) while a 1972 letter records the gift of "A Max Factor Creme Puff Compact for you and a box of Jacob van Hartog Cigars for the proud father"!

-The Mr Four Square car is a 1924 Model T Ford - created in the same year that Four Square started providing the essentials in New Zealand.
+The Four Square car is a 1924 Model T Ford - created in the same year that Four Square first starting providing Kiwis with life's essentials.